ndcn/omicser/GOVERNENCE_draft.md

 Our _Lead_ Developer, [Rico Derks](https://github.com/ricoderks), is also the Head Maintainer of this repository.
 He will additionally delegate tasks, communicate proactively with the Science and Tech project lead and other stakeholders.
 They have the responsibility to ensure that pull requests, issues, etc are handled in a timely manner.

 The full-time developer [TBD](https://github.com/TBD), is a post-doc who is 100% focused on developing the NDCN Omics browser and refining it into a widely deployed and performant tool for the -omics research community.

+While maintainers can modify code directly, this ability is rarely used.
+Instead, changes are proposed as pull requests, and are only merged after they have been reviewed by at least one other _core developer_.
+Changes to the API (especially breaking changes) must also be approved by the project lead.

+Additional maintainers are recruited from contributors.
+An invitation to join the core team can be extended to anyone who has made a major contribution, either through a small number of large changes, or a consistent pattern of smaller contributions.
+Any existing core developer can propose a contributor be invited to the _core developers_ by contacting the project lead.
+The project lead will the confirm the invitation with the other maintainers.

 All maintainers are bound by the [code of conduct](CODE_OF_CONDUCT.md).